Complete Combustion Reaction and Incomplete Combustion Reaction Formula

 The products are formed when LPG is burnt in gas appliances or industrial applications are water vapour, Carbon Dioxide, heat, and usually very small amounts of Carbon Monoxide.

-If an appliance is not correctly installed and maintained or has been modified, the products of combustion might change, and become hazardous to the people around the appliance.
+If an appliance is not correctly installed and maintained or has been modified, the products of combustion reaction might change, and become hazardous to the people around the appliance.

 Sometimes it is obvious when a gas appliance malfunctions.